Largo Public Library: Collection and services

 The Largo Public Library offers a diverse collection of materials available for checkout including DVDs, CDs, books, audiobooks, e-books, and videos.
 Through collaboration with the Pinellas Public Library Cooperative, the library offers a variety of digital content for check out from an e-reader or computer device through OverDrive's Libby platform.

 The physical library has computers for use, as well as study rooms, reference services, Children's Wing and the Teen Room.
 An ideaLAB with a 3D printer has been added outside the Teen Room as a place to develop creative ideas and explore new technology.
-The ideaLAB has not only a 3D printer, but also iPads, MacBook Pros, LEGO Mindstorms EV3, a variety of MacBook software, and iPad Apps.
+The ideaLAB has not only a 3D printer, but also iPads, MacBook Pro laptops, Lego Mindstorms EV3, and a variety of Mac software and iPad apps.
 All of these services are free to use at the Largo Public Library.
 They also host gaming, entertainment, literary events and programs for adults, teens and children.

 Specialized collections and resource centers are also available for patron use in the form of the English Language Learning Center, e-Government resources and Genealogy collection.
 The library offers services beyond the physical library through the library's eBranch link.
 This link is the gateway to a wide variety of e-content including books, music, magazines, streaming video and databases.

-Largo Public Library is designated as the center for genealogical research for the Pinellas Public Library Cooperative and partners with the Pinellas Genealogy Society to provide a permanent home for maps, magazines, journals, CD-ROMs, microfiche, microfilm, US Census records, numerous Pinellas County cemetery records and obituaries and over 10,000 genealogy related books.
+Largo Public Library is designated as the center for genealogical research for the Pinellas Public Library Cooperative and partners with the Pinellas Genealogy Society (PGS) to provide a permanent home for maps, magazines, journals, CD-ROMs, microfiche, microfilm, U.S. Census records, numerous Pinellas County cemetery records and obituaries and over 10,000 genealogy related books.
 In addition patrons have access through the library catalog to many genealogical research databases.
 Members of PGS also provide one-on-one instruction, research help and a variety of classes and seminars to assist patrons with their genealogical research.

 In January 2019 the library launched the Largo Public Library Bookmobile Service.
 The bookmobile can carry approximately 2,500 items, latest DVD releases, audiobooks, and current bestsellers.
-In Summer 2020 during the height of the COVID-19 pandemic the Largo Public Library put a halt to its route of stop locations and instead transitioned to a pilot program of home delivery of library materials.
+In summer 2020 during the height of the COVID-19 pandemic the Library put a halt to its route of stop locations and instead transitioned to a pilot program of home delivery of library materials.